-The Foundation answers some of the top questions your clients are going to ask about their giving during the pandemic.
+The Foundation answers some of the top questions your clients are asking about their giving.

 This post was published on February 25, 2020.
 For updates, please view our newer blog post, SECURE ACT 2.0: New Provisions for Qualified Charitable Distributions.